wild-devops/pwshake/doc/tasks.md

       steps:
       - do_publish
   ```
-  This is a list of 4 named tasks, 2 of which are dependent of other 2, and **PWSHAKE** engine invokes them according to these dependencies and order.
+  Above is the list of 4 named tasks, 2 of which are dependent of other 2, and **PWSHAKE** engine invokes them according to these dependencies and order.

   So, the execution order of the above tasks should be:
   ```